 A DID is globally resolvable to a DID document providing the cryptographic identity of the twin, its keys and permissions.
 A globally resolvable identifier provides a simple mechanism to disambiguate

 Persistence refers to the fact that the same DID refers to the same data point once assigned.
 This is important in that it allows disambiguation and reliability.
 In IOTICS, once a DID is assigned to a twin, it can’t be changed.

-✅ In IOTICS, “data” is generated by underlying “real” asset.
-It is available in feeds (topics) another twin can subscribe to.
+✅ In IOTICS, “data” is generated by underlying “real” assets.
+It is available in feeds (topics) that another twin can subscribe to.
 A twin may have as many feeds as needed.
 Each feed can have as many values as desired.